Air Brake Test (CFR 232) – Interactive 3D Simulation

 - Piston leaking

-- Angle Cock leaking
+- Angle Cock leaking or closed

 - Retainer Valve leaking

-- Cut Out Cock leaking
+- Cut Out Cock leaking or closed

 Complete list here.